Kayinnasaki/kayin.moe-article-pages/01.writing/item.md

 [/splitbox]

+!!! **30/01/2025** Added a *FAQ*!
+Removed things like the Dark Souls Map Viewer and Super Talking Time Bros from the sidebar.
+The Other Projects page should be enough.

 !!! **18/11/2024** Some blog posts, mostly going into the future, will have comments through Bluesky.
 You can see an example of this on the Remakes article.

-!!! **07/11/2024** Recently Updates the themes to ones I've been tested.
-The old ones are still around, if you can find them!
-Feel free to send feedback to any of the usual places.

 [center]
 # Friends of the Site